MARY in the BIBLE

 The books of Esther and Judith portray two heroines of Israel.
 Each of these women, with their sense of survivability and indestructible spiritual strength, personify Israel itself.
 In fact, woman and Israel become interchangeable in the Book of Hosea, where the marriage of Hosea to his unfaithful wife is symbolic of God's Covenant of love with the unfaithful people of Israel (Hosea 11:1-9).

 The rich background in the Old Testament predisposes one to understand the whole history of Israel as it looks to its fulfillment in the Messiah.
 Mary, the young Jewish virgin, becomes a symbol for Israel herself, the one that bore Jesus, the Messiah.
-Mary becomes "daughter Zion" (Isaiah 54:1-10, Zephaniah 3:14, Zechariah 2:10) in the New Testament.
-The Infancy Narrative of the Gospel of St. Luke is especially full of Old Testament references which show that the salvation promised by God has come to pass.
+Mary becomes "daughter Zion" (Psalm 9:14, Isaiah 54:1-10, Zephaniah 3:14, Zechariah 2:10) in the New Testament.
+The Infancy Narrative of the Gospel of St. Luke is especially full of Old Testament references which indicate that the salvation promised by God has come to pass.

-The following are references to Mary, the Mother of Jesus Christ, the Son of God.
+The following are New Testament references to Mary, the Mother of Jesus Christ, the Son of God.

 AN ANGEL APPEARS TO JOSEPH IN A DREAM